helioforecast/py3DCORE/README.md

 ## Notes on 3DCORE Results
 ------------

 3DCORE can work with several coordinate frames.
-Be careful to interpret results correctly
+Be careful to interpret results correctly.

 ------------

 ## Notes on HelioSat
 ------------

-3DCORE uses the package HelioSat (https://github.com/ajefweiss/HelioSat) to retrieve spacecraft data and other spacecraft related information (positions, trajectories, etc.).
+3DCORE uses the package HelioSat (https://github.com/ajefweiss/HelioSat) to retrieve spacecraft data and other spacecraft related information (positions, trajectories, etc).

 In order for HelioSat to work properly, the following steps are necessary: